sarnau/Inside-The-Loxone-Miniserver/NAT/LoxoneLinkNATTreeLEDCeilingLight.md

 # LED Ceiling Light Tree (0x8006)

-The LED Ceiling Light Tree is similar the the RGBW 24V Dimmer with a motion sensor and a brightness detector.
+The LED Ceiling Light Tree is similar the the RGBW 24V Dimmer and the Motion Sensor Tree.

 The dimming is updated at a fixed frequency of 200Hz.